vgwb/Antura_arabic/docs/Guidelines/DeveloperGuidelines.md

 - Use *MiniGame*, not *Minigame* (but *minigame* when lowercase)
 - All data related to the learning content should be referred to as *Vocabulary data* (instead of the triad Letter/Word/Phrase)
-- All data related to the journey progression should be referred to as *Journey data*
+- All data related to the journey progression should be referred to as *Journey data* (which consists of Stage + LearningBlock + PlaySession)

 ## Namespaces